medplum/medplum/packages/docs/docs/access/multi-tenant-access-policy.md

 ### 3. Associate Resources with Organizations

 When creating resources, associate them with their respective organizations using the `meta.accounts` field.
-Here are examples for different resource types:
+Here are examples for `Questionnaire` resources: